Donald Cline

-Donald Lee Cline (born December 10, 1938) is a convicted felon and an American former medical doctor of obstetrics and gynaecology.
-It is believed that between 1974 and 1987, Cline conceived numerous children without disclosing himself as the sperm donor to his patients.
+Donald Lee Cline (born December 10, 1938) is a former American medical doctor of obstetrics and gynecology and convicted felon.
+Between 1974 and 1987, Cline sired over 90 children without disclosing himself as the sperm donor to his patients.
 As of May 11, 2022, Cline has been confirmed as the biological father of 94 doctor-conceived offspring.

 Education and career

 Cline received his undergraduate degree from Indiana University and his M.D. from Indiana University School of Medicine.
 After interning at Indiana University Health Methodist Hospital, he served two years in the Air Force and 12 years as inactive reserve.
 In 1979, Cline opened his clinic on 2020 West 86th Street in Indianapolis and specialized in reproductive endocrinology & infertility.
 He practiced there until retiring in 2009.
 Following his felony conviction in 2018, Cline surrendered his medical license.
 He is prohibited from reinstatement by the Medical Licensing Board of Indiana.

 Fertility fraud

-In 2014 when Jacoba Ballard, a daughter of a former patient of Dr. Cline, reviewed the results of her at-home DNA test, she discovered a biological connection to eight previously unknown half-siblings.
+In 2014 when Jacoba Ballard, a daughter of a former patient of Cline, reviewed the results of her at-home DNA test, she discovered a biological connection to eight previously unknown half-siblings.
 Her genetic genealogy research ultimately revealed Cline, her mother's fertility doctor, as her biological father.
 Cline is now known to have covertly fathered at least 94 offspring.